How Helm Inc. Eliminated Thousands of Spreadsheets to Transform their Business

 - Business processes managed by "tribal knowledge" and manual processes

-- Empowered citizen developers who build and customize their own apps to meet their needs
+- Empowered citizen developers to build and customize their own applications to meet their needs

 - Real-time access to information for fast reporting and action triggers

-- $20,000 per year in license cost savings from replacing Salesforce
+- Annual savings of $150,000 in administrative operational costs and $20,000 in license cost savings from replacing Salesforce

-- Reduced IT backlog enables IT to focus on core value-driving projects
+- IT backlog significantly decreased allowing IT to focus on core value-driving project

 For 70 years, Helm, Inc. has been helping corporate clients extend their brands with customized solutions in branded merchandise, multichannel fulfillment, and marketing.
 It's a high-touch business that needs to be highly flexible in adapting to the needs of its Fortune 500 clients, including Ford Motor Company, FCA, Wolverine, Castrol, and BMW.